rima-intergrated/blue-roof-lounge-inventory/README.md

 Quick steps to push this project to GitHub and deploy:

-1. Create a GitHub repository (on github.com) and copy the HTTPS remote URL.
+1. Create a GitHub repository (on github.com) and copy the HTTPS remote URL..
 2. From PowerShell in the project root, run:

 ```powershell